ninnex/minesweeper-API/README.md

 *  http://168.138.140.243:8080/

-I miss some features like set parameters like number of columns, rows or mine, multi-users, a lot of UI improvements because I had to fullfill other personal commitments.
+I miss some features like set parameters like number of columns, rows or mines, multi-users and a lot of UI improvements because I had to fullfill other personal commitments.
 I will add it when I have another free time.

 Rows and columns are set on 10.
 Mines is set on 10 too.